US Army Corps of Engineers

 Additionally, between 2013-2014, in consultation with the U.S. Fish and Wildlife Service and the National Marine Fisheries Service, USACE identified plans and processes to protect endangered species that may live in the project area.
 This consultation determined that the project would not impact or would not likely adversely affect endangered species like the yellow shouldered blackbird, the green sea turtle, the Puerto Rican boa, and the Antillean manatee.

 Sewer overflows from the existing sewer lines also were a major concern in this area.
-To help the Puerto Rico Aqueduct and Sewer Authority reduce the overflow of raw sewage into the rivers and the bay via leaking, broken pipes, USACE partnered with the local agency to design and construct new, larger pipes to carry wastewater from the area to the Puerto Nuevo Wastewater Treatment plant nearby.
+To help the Puerto Rico Aqueduct and Sewer Authority reduce the overflow of raw sewage into the rivers and the bay via leaking, broken pipes, USACE partnered with the local agency to design and construct new, larger pipes to carry wastewater from the area to the treatment facility.
 Since completing this phase of the project, sewer overflows have been reduced and the mangrove forests along the river have flourished, resulting in better water quality, protection against erosion, and increased habitat for many types of birds, fish, and other animals who shelter and feed in the wetland.

 • 1995